gyanesh-iitmiimb/project2_tds_iit/media/README.md

 ## Data Description

-The report consists of a dataset with 2,652 entries detailing various media content, including movies in different languages.
-Each entry includes attributes such as the date of release, language, type of media, title, contributors (such as actors), and ratings in overall, quality, and repeatability categories.
-The data appears to be structured for analysis of media performance and audience engagement.
+The report contains a dataset with 2,652 entries detailing information about various media types, specifically focusing on movies in the Tamil language.
+Each entry includes fields such as date, language, type, title, contributors, and ratings across several criteria including overall rating, quality, and repeatability.
+The data is organized to provide insights into specific media attributes and user feedback.

 ## Numerical Columns

-The maximum correlations is found between columns overall and quality with a value of 0.8259352331454309.The minimum correlation is between columns repeatability and quality with a value of 0.312126511538864
+The maximum correlations is found between columns quality and overall with a value of 0.8259352331454309.The minimum correlation is between columns repeatability and quality with a value of 0.312126511538864

 Outliers found in column {'overall': 1216, 'quality': 24}

-The most important features are quality, repeatability and overall with feature importances of importance    0.508897
+The most important features are quality, repeatability and overall with feature importances of importance    0.507573
-Name: quality, dtype: float64, importance    0.310696
+Name: quality, dtype: float64, importance    0.311036
-Name: repeatability, dtype: float64 and importance    0.180407
+Name: repeatability, dtype: float64 and importance    0.181391
 Name: overall, dtype: float64 respectively

 ## Text Columns